cern-it-efp/EOSC-Testsuite/README.rst

 ``19.8``

+-Project restructure and code refactoring.

+-Improved support for Google, AWS, Azure and Openstack.

+-Usage of Terraform API instead of Terraform CLI.

+``19.8``

 -Parallel creation of clusters, with different flavors according to tests needs.

 -New logging system to keep parallel running tests logs sorted.